The Gift of Interpretation of Tongues: A Guide For Its Use

 Paul explains the key differences between the gift of interpretation of tongues and the gift of prophecy:

 He who speaks in a tongue does not speak to men but to God, for no one understands him; however, in the spirit he speaks mysteries.
 But he who prophesies speaks edification and exhortation and comfort to men.
 He who speaks in a tongue edifies himself, but he who prophesies edifies the church.
-I wish you all spoke with tongues, but even more that you prophesied; for he who prophesies is greater than he who speaks with tongues, UNLESS indeed he interprets, that the church may receive edification (1 Corinthians 14:2–5).
+I wish you all spoke with tongues, but even more that you prophesied; for he who prophesies is greater than he who speaks with tongues, unless indeed he interprets, that the church may receive edification.
+(1 Corinthians 14:2–5, emphasis added)

-The Greek word οἰκοδομή (oikodomē), translated as "edification," means building up and promoting growth in oneself and others.
+The Greek word οἰκοδομή (oikodomē) is translated as "edification," meaning to build up and promote growth in oneself and others.

 Here's where many believers get confused, so let me clarify the basic difference between tongues with interpretation and prophecy.